gvolpe/sbt-nix.g8/README.md

 java -jar result-jar
 ```

+The file `default.nix` defines a similar build for `modules/wrapper` but it uses `sbt-native-packager` and it creates a binary wrapper as the output instead of just creating a jar.

 ## Get started with sbt-nix.g8

 New Scala projects using `sbt` are usually created using `g8` templates by running `sbt new template.g8`.
 However, a bit earlier it was recommended to not install `sbt` globally.
 So, if that's the case, how do we create a new project via `sbt new`?
 The answer is simple: `nix-shell -p sbt`.
 This command will start a new shell with the `sbt` package available.
 You can ask for more packages, if desired.